Ryan Dale, Ph.D.

 Bldg 10 Rm 10D39, email@example.com

 After a Masters in Oceanography and a Ph.D. in Marine Biology from the University of Delaware, Ryan came to NIH in 2009 as the bioinformatician for a group of six PIs and about 40 post-docs in NIDDK (Laboratory of Cellular and Developmental Biology, LCDB).
 From 2009-2018, he became a developmental biologist, analyzed thousands of high-throughput sequencing libraries across hundreds of experiments, and led the bioinformatics on most papers published by the group.
 During that time he developed open-source software packages in Python, R, and C (some of which have been downloaded tens of thousands of times), contributed to many other open source software packages, co-founded the Bioconda project, and led workshops teaching computational skills to biologists.
-He starting in 2018 as Scientific Information Officer at NICHD, and looks forward to leading the Bioinformatics and Scientific Programming Core and growing the total bioinformatics capacity of the institute through collaborations and training.
+In 2018 he started at NICHD as Scientific Information Officer, founded the Bioinformatics and Scientific Programming Core, and has been growing the total bioinformatics capacity of the institute through collaborations and training ever since.

 Caroline Esnault, Ph.D.